 Learn how to make a beaded spider.
 Add to a scary Halloween scene or hang your Christmas spider on the tree!
-A simple DIY craft tutorial idea.
+Easy DIY Craft Tutorial Idea.

 - Round Nose Pliers